Are you ready to join the WCC family?

 What to Expect: Applying is free and only takes about 10 minutes to complete.
 The application will allow you to upload your high school transcripts or unofficial college transcripts, if applicable, and other application materials.
 It can take up to one business day for your application to be processed.
 You will receive email communication with your WCC Student ID number in your "Welcome to WCC" email.
 Depending on your situation, you may have additional admissions checklist items to complete prior to being able to register for class.

 How to Satisfy Your Admissions Entry Assessment Checklist Item

-Writing Placement Test is the preferred option and is used to calculate your academic levels for reading and writing that may be complete on any device.
+Writing Placement Test is used to calculate your academic levels for reading and writing and may be completed on any device.

 Standardized Test Scores: Submit a PDF score report of your ACT, SAT PSAT 10 or PSAT 11 score report for evaluation and course placement.